Reverse payout

 The state change uses the same guarded advance the worker uses.
 It moves the saga to FAILED only

-if the saga is still in the state we read.
+if the saga is still in the state the handler read.

 If a concurrent worker advanced it first, the guard fails.
 The operation then returns duplicate and